adamp-github/adamp-github.github.io/index.md

 ## 16th October 2021 - Shorter road to SA - Pro
 ### HomeLab
-- Installed Docker on a Debian LXC container and configured it to run Plex, Radarr and Sonarr
+Installed Docker on a Debian LXC container and configured it to run Plex, Radarr and Sonarr
-- Built a VM running Home Assistant and began integrating devices
+Built a VM running Home Assistant and began integrating devices
-### Community
-GitHub Blog Input:
-- Update Blog: GitHub
-- Application: VI
-- Format: Markdown
-- Text: Touchtyped

 ## 15th October 2021 - Shorter road to SA - Pro
 ### Work